 What about the heads of the Fund's structural divisions?
 It turned out that they also receive seven-figure salaries.

 For example, the head of the Fund’s IT department, Andrey Bashchev, according to the declaration for 2022, earned more than 2.2 million and, together with his wife, has savings of more than 10 million UAH.
-The family of the institution’s chief IT specialist owns four cars and apartments in the capital, one of which is in the most expensive district of Kiev in the Novopecherskaya Vezha residential complex, where housing prices start from UAH 3 million to UAH 14 million.
+The family of the institution’s chief IT specialist owns four cars and apartments in the capital, one of which is in the most expensive area of Kyiv in the Novopecherskaya Vezha residential complex, where housing prices start from UAH 3 million to UAH 14 million.
 The family also has land plots in the Makarovsky district near Kiev.

 Stopkorovites decided to check them and found on Google maps that something was being built on them, but Bashchev did not note houses or unfinished construction projects in the declaration.
 Arriving at the site, the journalists discovered that a luxury house had already been built on the plots - visually ready, but... undeclared.
 According to the chairman of the public council of NAPC, Ekaterina Butko, this may be regarded as a violation in the declaration, for which, as is known, liability is provided.